-Kariva works by releasing two types of hormones; estrogen and progestin, into your womb to prevent pregnancy.
+Kariva works by releasing two types of hormones, estrogen and progestin, into the bloodstream to prevent pregnancy.
 They take action by stopping ovulation so that your ovaries don’t release an egg each month.
 In addition to this, the hormones thicken the cervical mucus to make it difficult for sperm to get through and alters the uterine lining so that it is thinner, preventing an egg from implanting should fertilization occur.

 The active ingredients in Kariva are 0.15 mg desogestrel and 0.02 mg ethinyl estradiol (EE).
 These are synthetic forms of the female hormones, estrogen and progestogen.